 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This Code is based on International Financial Reporting Standards.

-I issued an unqualified audit opinion on the financial statements confirming they present a true and fair view of the Council's financial position and transactions on 29 September 2016.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were:
+On 29 September 2016 I issued an unqualified audit opinion on the Financial Statements confirming that they present a true and fair view of the Council's and Pension Fund's financial position and transactions.
+My report is contained within the Financial Statements.
+The key matters arising from the audit of the Financial Statements were reported to Members at the Council Meeting on 22 September 2016, in my Audit of Financial Statements report.